Glitch hits Nasdaq system at center of trading outage

 The U.S. Securities and Exchange Commission said it was in contact with Nasdaq and monitoring developments.

-The issue was not related to the August 22 Nasdaq outage, when a software bug and other technology issues in the Nasdaq-run system was triggered by connection problems with NYSE Euronext's Arca Exchange, a person familiar with the matter said.
+The issue was not related to the August 22 Nasdaq outage, when a software bug and other technology issues in the Nasdaq-run system was triggered by connection problems with NYSE Euronext Inc's Arca Exchange, a person familiar with the matter said.

 In that instance, the SIP was unable to revert to a backup system and trading was halted in all Nasdaq-listed securities, including names like Apple Inc, Google Inc, and Facebook, for three hours.